Generating Images with 3D Annotations Using Diffusion Models

 \subsection{Robust Category-Level 3D Pose Estimation}

 \paragraph{Datasets and evaluations.} \textbf{\emph{Datasets}.} We consider three datasets for 3D pose estimation: PASCAL3D+, ObjectNet3D, and OOD-CV.
-The PASCAL3D+ dataset \cite{xiang2014pascal3d} contains $11,045$ training images and $10,812$ validation images of $12$ man-made object categories with category and object pose annotations.
-The OOD-CV dataset \cite{zhao2022ood,zhao2023ood} includes OOD examples from $10$ categories of PASCAL3D+ and is a benchmark to evaluate out-of-distribution robustness to individual nuisance factors, including pose, shape, appearance, context, and weather.
+The PASCAL3D+ dataset~\citep{xiang2014pascal3d} contains $11,045$ training images and $10,812$ validation images with category and object pose annotations.
+The OOD-CV dataset~\citep{zhao2022ood,zhao2023ood} includes OOD examples from PASCAL3D+ and is a benchmark to evaluate OOD robustness to individual nuisance factors, including pose, shape, appearance, context, and weather.
 The ObjectNet3D dataset is another 3D pose estimation benchmark that contains 100 categories with $17,101$ training samples and $19,604$ testing samples.
-Following previous works \cite{Wang2021NeMo,zhao2022ood}, we evaluate pose estimation models on $10$ categories from PASCAL3D+ and a subset of ObjectNet3D with $10$ categories. \textbf{\emph{Evaluations}.} Following~\cite{zhou2018starmap,Wang2021NeMo}, we measure the 3D pose prediction with the pose estimation error between the predicted rotation matrix and the ground truth rotation matrix $\Delta(\mathbf{R}_\text{pred}, \mathbf{R}_\text{gt}) = \frac{\lVert \text{logm}(\mathbf{R}_\text{pred}^\top \mathbf{R}_\text{gt}) \rVert_F}{\sqrt{2}}$.
+Following~\cite{Wang2021NeMo,zhao2022ood}, we evaluate pose estimation models on $10$ categories from PASCAL3D+ and a subset of ObjectNet3D with $10$ categories. \textbf{\emph{Evaluations}.} Following~\cite{zhou2018starmap,Wang2021NeMo}, we measure the 3D pose prediction with the pose estimation error between the predicted rotation matrix and the ground truth rotation matrix $\Delta(\mathbf{R}_\text{pred}, \mathbf{R}_\text{gt}) = \frac{\lVert \text{logm}(\mathbf{R}_\text{pred}^\top \mathbf{R}_\text{gt}) \rVert_F}{\sqrt{2}}$.
 We report results under thresholds $\frac{\pi}{6}$ and $\frac{\pi}{18}$, following~\cite{zhou2018starmap,Wang2021NeMo}.

-\paragraph{Models.} To demonstrate how synthetic data can be used to improve the state-of-the-art performance on category-level 3D pose estimation, we adopt the state-of-the-art method, NeMo \cite{Wang2021NeMo}, which estimates 3D poses with analysis-by-synthesis using neural mesh models.
-Moreover, we also consider classification-based methods that formulate pose estimation as a classification problem.
-We follow the implementation from \cite{zhou2018starmap} that extends a ResNet-50 model with a pose classification head.